Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

-If we identify all $K$-edges in $\Delta$ according to their labels, we get a closed orientable surface $\Delta'$ and an associated graph with circuits along which we can read $U_1,\cdots ,U_m$.
-Hence, the genus of $\Delta'$ is $n$.
-By lemma \ref{genuslemma} we get that
+If we identify all $K$-edges in $\Delta$ according to their labels, we get a closed orientable surface $\Delta'$ and an associated graph with circuits, along which we can read words representing the same elements as $U_1,\dotsc ,U_m$.
+Let the genus of $\Delta'$ be $n$.
+By Lemma \ref{genuslemma} we get that